 2. I Paid Attention to the Time

-You have 35 minutes to complete each of the four components of the LSAT that you take on test day – logical reasoning, analytical reasoning, reading comprehension, and the experimental section (though they are changing it to 2 logical reasoning, 1 reading comprehension, and experimental sections soon).
+You have 35 minutes to complete each of the four components of the LSAT that you take on test day – 2 logical reasoning sections, 1 reading comprehension section, and the experimental section.
 You will also have 35 minutes to write the LSAT Writing essay, which is done online, before or after the test.
 While finishing the LSAT earlier than the average three and half hours will not affect your score, you should be wary of the time when you both practice and on the day of the test.
 Allotting too much time or not enough can adversely affect your score, as you will end up guessing in some cases just to put something down.
 You need to be disciplined in how you use your time and be careful to spend only a specific amount of time on each question.

 3. I Understood the Structure and Format of the Questions